rapha18th/MLND-Capstone/proposal.md

 ### Problem Statement

-The goal of this project is to fit a Convolutional Neural Network developed using the Fastai library and Pytorch.
-I am going to use transfer Learning with ResNet a deep residual learning framework developed at Microsoft in order to achieve accurate classification of the plant images.
+The goal of this project is to fit a Convolutional Neural Network using the Fastai library and Pytorch.
+I am going to use transfer Learning with ResNet, a deep residual learning framework developed at Microsoft in order to achieve accurate classification of the plant images.

 ### Datasets and Inputs